USGS Volcanoes: Notices released in the last day.

 Activity Summary:

-Kīlauea's current eruption in Halemaʻumaʻu crater within Kaluapele (the summit caldera) began on December 23, 2024.
-There have now been 19 episodes separated by pauses in activity.
+Fountaining episodes have occurred approximately once per week since the start of the eruption on December 23, 2024.
 All eruptive activity remains within Hawaiʻi Volcanoes National Park.
 No significant activity has been noted along Kīlauea’s East Rift Zone or Southwest Rift Zone.
-Current hazards include volcanic gas emissions and windblown volcanic glass (Pele’s hair) and tephra that have impacted Hawaiʻi Volcanoes National Park and nearby communities.
+Current hazards include ongoing volcanic gas emissions and potential remobilization volcanic glass (Pele’s hair) and tephra deposited during past episodes in the Kīlauea summit region of Hawaiʻi Volcanoes National Park and nearby communities.

 Summit Observations: